JMRI/JMRI/scripts/HOWTO-distribution.md

 So the proposed procedure is:

-# In an up-to-date Git repository, create a branch named "release-n.n.n" (note initial lower case).
+() In an up-to-date Git repository, create a branch named "release-n.n.n" (note initial lower case).
 Commit an update to release.properties with release.is_branched=true

-# Use a pull request to move that back to JMRI/JMRI with conventional title "Develop release-n.n.n"
-The pull request is to create a record; pulling a branch pulls whatever the current contents are, so it can be updated as we go along
+() Use a pull request to move that back to JMRI/JMRI with conventional title "Develop release-n.n.n" The pull request is to create a record; pulling a branch pulls whatever the current contents are, so it can be updated as we go along

-# Create an Issue to hold discussion.
-Link in the pull request (that way we can find it)
- - or is this too heavyweight, and we just have to settle on a convention for the pull request title?
+() Create an Issue to hold discussion.
+Link in the pull request (that way we can find it) Or is this too heavyweight, and we just have to settle on a convention for the pull request title?

-# Switch to 'master' branch and update release.properties with new
+() Switch to 'master' branch and update release.properties with new version number.
-version number.
 Commit back and then switch checkout back to branch.

-# Jenkins build from that branch.
+() Jenkins build from that branch.
 (That’s basically the same Jenkins job, expect for changing to checkout from Github)

-# As needed, bring in any additional commits requested to branch from master -
-probably use 'git cherry-pick {commit hash}' to do this.
+() As needed, bring in any additional commits requested to branch from master - probably use 'git cherry-pick {commit hash}' to do this.
 Sometimes also “git merge”, though we’ll have to see exactly how “release.properties” works with this.